Intimate health

 BV doesn’t usually cause soreness or itching, and some people may have no symptoms at all.

 BV is usually treated with antibiotic tablets, gels or creams.
-It's important to to get tested for STIs so that these can be ruled out.
+It's important to get tested for STIs so that these can be ruled out.
 Your GP or sexual health clinic can provide access to testing and treatment or for treatment only you could consider the Boots Online Doctor Bacterial Vaginosis Service*.
 If you’re pregnant and think you may have BV, speak to your GP or midwife straight away.

 There are things you can do at home to help with symptoms of BV, including: